Jenica-A/Travel_emissions_calculator/Calculator_design_notes.md

 Planning for calculator:

 Outline:
+Jenica you want specific data!
+You may need to let some of it go.
+Simplify, **Did your journey to the event have the same number of legs as your journey home?** Define leg as a portion of your travels that was different, logistically, than other portions of your trip.
+IE did you pick up a passenger?
+Use the ferry?
+Stay in a hotel?
+  If the answer is no, just have them fill out the one way details, then double them.
+If yes, open a new question about the return trip.

 **How many legs did your journey to BRC have?** ```Dropdown with multiple choice.
 Once selected, questionnaire populates with dropdown questions for each outbound leg ```
 **How many legs did your return trip have?** ``` Similar to above.
 Dropdown multiple choice response populates questionnaire with that number of home-bound legs ```
 **First leg travel to BRC mode of transportation** ``` Multiple choice drop down: road travel, rail travel, air travel, water travel ```